zikunz/nus-online-judge/README.md

 - **Accessibility Features**: Toggle between light and dark themes to reduce eye strain during extended coding sessions
 - **Visual Learning Aids**: Benefit from animated test results that visually demonstrate the execution flow and outcomes

+## Local Submission Storage with IndexedDB

+WolframCode uses IndexedDB to store user submissions directly in the browser:

+- **No Login Required**: Students can immediately start solving problems without creating accounts
+- **Persistent Storage**: Submissions are saved locally in the browser's IndexedDB storage (50-100MB capacity)
+- **Automatic Migration**: Any previous submissions stored in localStorage are automatically migrated to IndexedDB
+- **Storage Management**: Users can clear all submissions or submissions for specific problems through the UI
+- **Privacy Focused**: All data remains on the user's device - nothing is sent to a server
+- **Cross-Session Access**: Submissions persist between browser sessions and can be reviewed at any time

+This approach allows students to track their progress and review past submissions without the complexity of user accounts, while providing significantly more storage capacity than the previous localStorage implementation.

 ## Technical Architecture

 WolframCode employs a modern microservices architecture with two primary components that work together to deliver a seamless user experience: